 With assisted medical detox, medications can be prescribed to ease unpleasant withdrawal symptoms and combat intense cravings.
 Without medical support, it’s too easy to head right back to using, rationalizing that detox is too painful, too tough, and maybe detox should be put off until later.

 Most people underestimate the difficulty and complexity of detox.
+Or, they worry about the social or professional consequences associated with seeking addiction treatment.
 Even with some family assistance or the help of friends, detoxing alone is a bad idea.
 They’re not trained or equipped to deal with potentially life-threatening consequences of detoxing alone.
-Instead, seek professional help with assisted medical detox followed by a treatment program to overcome addiction.
+Fortunately, a traditional detox program or an executive detox program can provide private and effective detox treatment to help you overcome your addiction(s).
+Instead of trying to detox alone, seek professional help with assisted medical detox followed by a treatment program to overcome addiction.

 Image used under license from Shutterstock.com